 When comparing robo-advisors, you’ll first need to decide on your priorities.
 Which robo-advisor is best will depend on what you’re looking for – excellent service, the lowest fees, goal-based investing, usability, educational resources, etc. Robo-advisors typically excel in one or two of these areas, though rarely all.
 Once you know what matters most to you, you can narrow down the field considerably.

 The next thing to consider when comparing robo-advisors is account minimums.
-As previously mentioned, most robo-advisors have considerably lower account minimums than human advisors, but some robo-advisors do still have account minimums.
+Most robo-advisors have considerably lower account minimums than human advisors, but some robo-advisors do still have account minimums.
 For example, Wealthfront has an account minimum of $500.
 Account minimums aren’t necessarily a bad thing.
 If you were already planning to invest the required minimum amount, this has little impact on your comparison.
 On the other hand, if you don’t have enough available to meet the required minimum, you may be better off choosing from one of the many robo-advisors with $0 account minimums.

 Finally, there are expenses to compare.
 Generally, the largest cost is the management fee.
 But that does not mean it’s the only number to consider.
-Depending on the robo-advisor there may be annual fees, commission fees, etc. As with any investment decision, you should take the time to make sure you understand all the associated costs and are comparing the total amount of annual expense you’ll pay and not just the management fee.
+Depending on the robo-advisor, there may be annual fees, commission fees, etc. As with any investment decision, you should take the time to make sure you understand all the associated costs and are comparing the total amount of annual expense you’ll pay and not just the management fee.

 As robo-advisors have gained prominence over the last decade, one of the biggest questions surrounding their long-term success has been how they would handle a recession.
 Robo-advisors came of age at the beginning of one of the longest bull markets in U.S. history.
 Though, in general, they performed well, the concern was that performing well in a bull market is often far easier than performing well when the market is doing poorly.
 Therefore, the volatility of 2020 has proven to be a telling test for robo-advisors.